WASH YOUR HANDS

 Each manufacturer provides information on the limitations of its strips (drugs that may interfere, temperature range, etc.).
 Some glucose meters require the entry of a code or a chip with each new pot of strips.
 If you get the impression that the glucose readings are wrong, and you have one of those glucometers, check that the code or the chip is the correct one for the pot.

 Given the importance that the number we see on the screen has in deciding the following appropriate care, it would be advisable to consult qualified medical personnel if your health condition or drug treatment may be affecting the accuracy of the readings.

-I’LL GIVE YOU A COUPLE OF FINAL TIPS:
+I’LL GIVE YOU A COUPLE OF FINAL TIPS

-READING SEEMS STRANGE,
+IF THE GLUCOSE READING SEEMS STRANGE, CHECK AGAIN

-If it seems to you that the glycemia is strange according to the circumstances, whether high or low, stop for a second and re-check blood sugar before taking a decision.
+If it seems to you that the glycemia is strange according to the circumstances, whether high or low, stop for a second and re-check blood sugar levels before taking a decision.
 Remember that it would be advisable to follow all the guidance above.

 IF THE HANDS ARE COLD, WARM THEM UP BEFORE PERFORMING A BLOOD GLUCOSE CONTROL

 The cold causes vasoconstriction in the capillaries, that means: they constrict and blood flow decreases.
 This can cause an incorrect blood glucose reading and you will need to repeat the glycemia reading.
 Washing your hands with warm or hot water before the test will help you to reach the appropriate temperature and so, it will be easier to obtain enough blood without the need to squeeze the finger.

 Funny and original glucometer cases, medical alert wristbands, insulin pump cases, books…

 La Otra Cara de la Insulina reminds you that we are not doctors.
 If you have any doubts or questions about the treatment to follow, you should consult qualified medical personnel.